Rohithmarktricks/Navigation_DQN/README.md

 ```

 ## Training Performance
 The agent has been trained over 15 times, and on average the agent has taken around 430+ episodes to solve the Unity ML Banana Environment i.e., to score the atleast +13 average reward over 100 episodes.
-However, the least number of episodes required to solve the environment over was 400 episodes).
+However, the least number of episodes required to solve the environment was 400 episodes).

 ![sample plot of DQN agent Epochs vs Average Score](images/Average_score.jpg)